intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![cve](https://user-images.githubusercontent.com/11327974/77618263-51a95800-6f79-11ea-8fb7-725d72f333d8.jpg)

-Several Local Privilege Escalation vulnerability in the Windows Search Indexer have been found, as shown above.
+Several Local Privilege Escalation(LPE) vulnerability in the Windows Search Indexer have been found, as shown above.
 Thus, we decided to analyze details from the applied patches and share them.